deepin-community/distrobox/docs/usage/distrobox-init.md

 	--group/-g:		gid of the user
 	--home/-d:		path/to/home of the user
 	--help/-h:		show this message
+	--additional-packages:	packages to install in addition
 	--init/-I:		whether to use or not init
-	--pre-init-hooks:	commands to execute prior to init --upgrade/-U:		run init in upgrade mode
+	--pre-init-hooks:	commands to execute prior to init
+	--nvidia:		try to integrate host's nVidia drivers in the guest --upgrade/-U:		run init in upgrade mode
 	--verbose/-v:		show more verbosity
 	--version/-V:		show version